Google Business Profile Post Image Size Best Guide (2022)

 Google Business Profile Posts

 A new post on your Google Business Profile allows businesses to add information and keyword-rich posts for promotional or informational purposes.
-You can create a new post about an offering or business update (e.g., “What’s New”), a past event (Event Post), an Offer, or a New Product or Service you want to promote.
+You can create a new post about an offering or business update (e.g., “What’s New”), a past event (Event Post), an offer, or a new product or service you want to promote.

 Google Business Profile Posts are like mini-display ads that are 100% FREE.
 Google Business Profile Posts can improve your business account click-through rate (CTR).
 Google Business Profile Posts are now being featured on Google Search for searches relevant to your business!

-In addition to the text, Google allows businesses to add high-quality images to enhance a post’s appearance and performance (images attract attention) as well as a call to action, sign up, show an offer, call now, or book a chat.
+Besides the text, Google allows businesses to add high-quality images to enhance a post’s appearance and performance (images attract attention) as well as a call to action, sign up, show an offer, call now, or book a chat.

 Google Business Profile Image Post Size